bruceravel/DnDthings/docs/distant_moon/world.rst

 trigger-like musculature just beneath the thick upper shell.
 These beat against shell in complex speech patterns.

-Quehn are also natural telepaths using the same mechanics at Thri-Kreen.
+Quehen are also natural telepaths using the same mechanics at Thri-Kreen.

 :Armor class:   15